• Menu

 Taylor Park Reservoir in Gunnison County.
 Photo: jaygannett

-Surrounded by national forest at 9300 feet, Taylor Park Reservoir provides a big mountain playground for a range of outdoor activities.
+Surrounded by a national forest at 9300 feet, Taylor Park Reservoir provides a big mountain playground for a range of outdoor activities.
 It’s located about 13 miles northeast of Almont in Gunnison County.

 The Taylor Park Dam was built in 1937 to dam the Taylor River.
 Water sports are the main draw in Taylor Canyon.
-From rafting to fishing to boating, it’s all top notch here.
+From rafting to fishing to boating, it’s all top-notch here.
 Most access the 2000 surface acre Taylor Park Reservoir the front range via Cottonwood Pass in Buena Vista.

 Taylor Park Reservoir Dam Colorado